pyOpenSci/pyopensci.github.io/_posts/2024-05-28-pyos-newsletter-june-2024.md

 ---
 layout: single
 title: "pyOpenSci Newsletter: June 2024"
-excerpt: "We're starting June with a record number of Python package submissions, a call for editors, a PyCon reflection, and some SciPy news!"
+excerpt: "We're starting June with a record number of Python package submissions, a call for editors, a PyCon US reflection, and some SciPy meeting news!"
 author: "Jesse Mostipak"
 permalink: /blog/pyos-newsletter-june-2024.html
 header: